 - Metabolite correction

-- Dispersion correction when necessary
+- Dispersion and delay correction when necessary

 Although arterial plasma is the gold-standard input function, and safe to collect (Jons et al., 1997), the process for obtaining it is burdensome and contains many sources of error.
 Therefore arterial plasma input is preferably replaced by reference tissue, if one exists.